gioiadc/FRApp/README.md

 - approximate 95% confidence intervals of the parameters of interest.

-Fit is perfomed with the function <tt>`nlme`</tt>.
+Model fitting is performed with the function <tt>`nlme`</tt>.

-You can save models for model comparison with the button **Add to model list**.
+You can save models for model comparison with the button **Add to model list** in the *Model list* section.
 Saved models must have different names.
-When multiple models are saved, the table at the bottom of the page displays comparisons among the saved models using AIC, BIC, and likelihood ratio tests.
+When multiple models are saved, the table at the bottom of the page displays comparisons between the saved models using AIC, BIC, and likelihood ratio test criteria.

 The **Reset model list** button allows you to delete the saved models from the list.

-From the drop-down menu in the Download section, it is possible to select a model saved in the model list and download a report and some model’s objects.
+From the drop-down menu in the *Download* section, it is possible to select a model saved in the model list and download a report and some model’s objects.

-The **Download Report** button allows you to export the results printed in the application (model summary, residual graphs, and intervals) into a PDF document.
+In the *Download* section, the **Report** button allows you to export the results printed in the application (model summary, residual graphs, and intervals) into a PDF document.

-The **Download RData** button allows you to export an RData file containing six objects:
+The **RData** button allows you to export an RData file containing six
+objects:

 - data: the dataset in the format used for the analysis